adrielcafe/dalek/README.md

 ```

 ### 2. Handle the UI events
-The emitted events by Dalek are:
+Dalek emits the following events:

 * `Start`: always emitted
 * `Success(value: T)`: only emitted when your code is successfully executed